-Like most writers, I live pretty quietly.
-I wake up at 7, drink coffee, write, visit the dog park with my
+Like most writers, I live quietly.
+I wake up around 7, drink coffee, write, walk my dog (Ellie),

-AmStaff (Ellie), drink more coffee, eat eggs, and maybe go to a yoga class at noon.
-The rest of the day
+drink more coffee, eat eggs, and maybe go to a yoga class at noon.
+My afternoon is devoted to paying

-piece of it in every one of my novels.
-I did have a son with autism
+There is a piece of my history in every one of my novels.
+I did have a son with

-(A Wild Ride Up the Cupboards); my husband is a gentle mathematician
+autism (A Wild Ride Up the Cupboards); my husband is a

 Here’s a list of biographical details about me: